AmeyThore/HealNet/README.md

 # HealNet
-HealNet is a website where all the hospitals in the pune city all available for booking an appointments , emergency, calls, and services for the customers the hospitals are aranged on the category basis...
+HealNet is a website that enables customers to book appointments, make emergency calls, and access services offered by hospitals in Pune city.
+The hospitals are categorized for convenience.

-To open the website succesfully upload all the folders into your htdocs folder of the xampp folder in local disc (c) then use localhost to open the website
+To successfully open the website, upload all the folders to the "htdocs" folder within the "xampp" folder on your local disk (C:).
+Afterward, use "localhost" to access the index.html website.